Preparing for your appointmentBy Mayo Clinic Staff

 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down your symptoms, including any that may seem unrelated to the reason why you scheduled the appointment.

-- Write down key personal information, including any major stresses or recent life changes.
+- Write down key personal information, including any major changes or stressors in your life.

-- Make a list of all medications, vitamins or supplements you're taking.
+- Make a list of all your medications, vitamins or supplements.

 - Write down questions to ask your doctor.

-- What tests do I need?
+- What kinds of tests do I need?

 - Is my condition likely temporary or chronic?

-- Are there any restrictions that I need to follow?
+- Are there any restrictions I should follow?